The SOVAMAT Initiative and the SAM network

 Society and Materials – The SAM seminars

 SAM seminars are special occasions to exchange ideas and to liaise with people who are working on the connection between society and materials, from the standpoint of social sciences, economics, life cycle thinking methodologies and material flow approaches.
-They are organized in parallel and in support of a series of research proposals to the European 7th Framework Program, under the umbrella of SOVAMAT.
+They are organized in parallel and in support of a series of research proposals to the European 7th and Horizon 2020 Framework Programmes, under the umbrella of SOVAMAT.

-Some selected high quality papers have been published by Cambridge University Press in special issues of Revue de Métallurgie, devoted to previous SAM conferences.
-The proposed articles of the latest seminar SAM 7 are presently undergoing the review process.
+Some selected high quality papers have been published by EDP sciences in special issues of Revue de Métallurgie, devoted to previous SAM conferences (1-8).